jeetsukumaran/DendroPy/doc/website/sumtrees.rst

     |dendropy_download_url|

-    Note that you might end up downloading a newer version of |DendroPy|_, i which case the version numbers in the file and directory names may not correspond exactly to those given in the examples.
+    Note that you might end up downloading a newer version of |DendroPy|_, in which case the version numbers in the file and directory names may not correspond exactly to those given in the examples.
 For instance, you may end up with "``DendroPy-2.2.1rc3.tar.gz``" rather than "``DendroPy-2.1.3.tar.gz``".
 However, as long as you substitute the correct archive and directory name in the examples and discussion below, everything else should remain the same.

 #.
 Expand the downloaded archive